jvukovich/bounce/README.markdown

     }
 }</code></pre>

-`GitRepo` clones the github repo and the rest of the build works from the checkout directory.
+`GitWorkingTree` clones the github repo and the rest of the build works from the checkout directory.